camunda/camunda-bpm-examples/bpmn-model-api/generate-jsf-form/README.md

 ```

 The method `userTaskController.question` returns the name of the following exclusive gateway and `userTaskController.buttons` returns a list
 of the corresponding sequence flow conditions.
-The task is completed by the `userTaskController.completeTask` method which handles
+The `userTaskController.completeTask` method handles
-the logic to choose the correct execution path.
+the logic to choose the correct execution path and completes the task.
 This is explained in the next section.

 ## BPMN model API